-HTTP communication within iSHARE is encrypted using TLS versions up to their end of life (EOL).
-Currently this means TLS 1.2 or 1.3.
+HTTP communication within iSHARE is encrypted using the TLS 1.2 protocol.

 On this page a brief description of TLS is provided.
 For the most recent version of the specification click on this link.

 Transport Layer Security (TLS) is a cryptographic protocol that describes communication security for computer networks.
 The first version of TLS 1.0 is built upon and is an upgrade of SSL 3.0 (Secure Sockets Layer).